techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

 - **type**: Set to **TeamsHostedApp**.

-### How to format the reference link to the destination experience
+### How to format the reference link to the destination experience - here what this looks like in more detail.

 The reference URL to the destination experience must follow the [stage view syntax](/microsoftteams/platform/tabs/open-content-in-stageview) using the following format: